 The next time you check Google keyword positions, the tracking software will collect stats for desktop and mobile devices separately in two different columns.

-Currently, viewing platforms like YouTube or selling platforms like Amazon become search engines of their own, and require special hacks for ranking higher on them.
+Besides, viewing platforms like YouTube or selling platforms like Amazon become search engines of their own, and require special hacks for ranking higher on them.
 Just like you check Google keyword rankings, the same way you can add YouTube or Amazon as your preferred search engine and track how your videos or pages rank there.

 While that doesn't make rank checking any less useful, it does mean that you need to track ranks for each of the locations you target separately.

+To check local keyword positions with Rank Tracker, you can create as many custom locations as you want to track rankings.
 To do that, go to Preferences > Preferred Search Engines and hit the Add Custom button next to your Google (if you're outside the US, make sure to select your country's version: e.g., Google.co.uk for the UK and Google.de for Germany).

 After that, you will see an Advanced Settings window.
 All you need to do here is enter the name of the city, district, or the exact street address, and click Apply.
 You'll then see the map below adjusted to show the location you've specified.